ravindkv/cms-jerc-run3/Skim/README.md

-# Produce skim file from NanoAOD
+## Produce skim file from NanoAOD

-## Step-1: get input root files of samples from DAS
+### Step-1: get input root files of samples from DAS
 * cd input
 * python3 getFiles.py

+Have a look at the files produced from the above command

+### Step-2: produce ONE skim file from nanofiles
 * cd ..

-## Step-2: produce ONE skim file from nanofiles
 * make
-* ./runMakeSkim -h
+* ./makeSkim -h

 or
-* ./runMakeSkim
+* ./makeSkim

-## Step-3: submit condor jobs to produce MANY skims
+### Step-3: submit condor jobs to produce MANY skims

 * cd condor
-* python createJdlFiles.py
+* python createJobFiles.py
 * cd tmpSub
-* condor_submit submitJobs_cff.jdl
+* source submitAll.sh

 Monitor the condor jobs on linux terminal
 * condor_q